jlevy/the-art-of-command-line/README.md

 - In Bash, use **ctrl-w** to delete the last word, and **ctrl-u** to delete all the way back to the start of the line.
 Use **alt-b** and **alt-f** to move by word, **ctrl-a** to move cursor to beginning of line,  **ctrl-e** to move cursor to end of line, **ctrl-k** to kill to the end of the line, **ctrl-l** to clear the screen.
 See `man readline` for all the default keybindings in Bash.
 There are a lot.
 For example **alt-.** cycles through previous arguments, and **alt-*** expands a glob.

 - Alternatively, if you love vi-style key-bindings, use `set -o vi`.
+In order to write long commands you can use the famous `ESC-v` that will allow to edit your command inside vi.
+Note : EDITOR=vim environment variable must be set as well.

 - To see recent commands, `history`.
 There are also many abbreviations such as `!$` (last argument) and `!!` last command, though these are often easily replaced with **ctrl-r** and **alt-.**.